VictoriaMetrics/vmctl/README.md

 OPTIONS:
    --prom-snapshot value            Path to Prometheus snapshot.
 Pls see for details https://www.robustperception.io/taking-snapshots-of-prometheus-data
-   --prom-concurrency value         Number of concurrently running snapshot readers (default: 1) --prom-filter-time-start value   The time filter to select timeseries with timestamp equal or higher than provided value.
+   --prom-concurrency value         Number of concurrently running snapshot readers (default: 1) --prom-filter-time-start value   The time filter in RFC3339 format to select timeseries with timestamp equal or higher than provided value.
 E.g. '2020-01-01T20:07:00Z'
-   --prom-filter-time-end value     The time filter to select timeseries with timestamp equal or lower than provided value.
+   --prom-filter-time-end value     The time filter in RFC3339 format to select timeseries with timestamp equal or lower than provided value.
 E.g. '2020-01-01T20:07:00Z'
    --prom-filter-label value        Prometheus label name to filter timeseries by.
 E.g. '__name__' will filter timeseries by name.
    --prom-filter-label-value value  Prometheus regular expression to filter label from "prom-filter-label" flag. (default: ".*")
    --vm-addr vmctl                  VictoriaMetrics address to perform import requests.